 click video to watch ( youtube video )

 Apocalypse for many, evolution for others, opportunity for some.
 The '70s hit the Swiss watchmaking industry strong with the non-mechanical battery operated watches.
 More and more consumers opted Japanese and American timepieces which were much more affordable and even more accurate.
 In the first half of the '70s, many well established Swiss watchmaking companies disappeared from the market, bankrupted or sold their companies to conglomerates.
 Glycine survived these times by adapting to manufacturing Quartz, LED, LCD and Electronic watches.
-These can be still found within vintage Glycine watches sales in online auctions.
-Part of Glycine history are these battery operated watches.

 In early January 1972, five people found themselves in a restaurant in Nidau, Bienne: